When my kids were old enough to start school, my mother-in-law passed down a tradition that she continued into adulthood with her children.

 - First Day of School Breakfast – Creating a memorable first day of school breakfast is an adorable idea.
 Use these cute printables by Tater Tots and Jello to embellish the table.

-- Back to School Dinner Party – Along the same lines as the breakfast, you can create a special dinner after the first day of school where everyone has a chance to share stories about the first day.
+- Back to School Dinner Party – Along the same lines as the breakfast, you can create a dinner with a special menu after the first day of school where everyone has a chance to share stories about the first day.

 - Pimped out Car – I want to do this to my car so much just to see the shocked look on my kids’ faces.